University Scholars applying for funding from the Scholars Research Travel and Support Fund must adhere to the following procedures.

 - Complete our online post-grant report and submit a blog post about your experience for publication on the University Scholars blog--including a picture (a smartphone picture is fine!) of yourself engaged in the research or at the event, preferably by your poster, while giving your presentation, or near a sign for the event.

-- Students are encouraged to submit work undertaken in a SIRF, research assistantship, internship, co-op, directed study, or research-intensive class to professional conferences and events.
+- Students are encouraged to submit work undertaken in a Trail-Blazer Award Project, research assistantship, internship, co-op, directed study, or research-intensive class to professional conferences and events.

 - Please make every effort to reduce expenses (by sharing hotel rooms and transportation costs with other students, for example) so that a larger number of students can be funded.